jzc-2007/tpu_manager/README.md

 tpu -a lr config.training.learning_rate xibo
 ```

-then,
+Then:

 ```bash
 tpu run v2-32-6 xibo lr=0.01
 tpu run v2-32-6 xibo config.training.learning_rate=0.01 # This is also supported
 ```

-You can add tags to the existing jobs(so that they will be shown in the monitor) by:
+You can add tags to the existing jobs (so that they will be shown in the monitor) by:

 ```bash
 tpu add-tag window_num tag_name username # add a tag to the job
 ```

 </details>

 <details>